enzo-dante/python/modules.md

 # external modules

-> external modules that exist online on a server can be installed via pip
+> external modules that exist online on a server can be installed via pip (package management system for python that is included with python 3.4+)
 >
 > python3 -m pip install {package_name}